idchlife/missing-commands/README.md

 ```

 ## Usage
-After installation you should use MissingCommands in your Program.cs file
+After installation you should use MissingCommands in your Program.cs file.

+[new in 0.1.1] You can also configure here MissingCommands so you would be able to check in Startup.cs file whether application is in CLI mode (useful if you don't want to start some services or in cli mode you want to use different services).

 ```csharp
 // Program.cs